 The Economics Department’s Web Site: The economics department has an excellent web site.
 Its internet address is http://www.towson.edu/econ/.
 In particular, note the "Research Resources" entry, which contains links to a wide variety of economic data and news sources.
 You will not need to use such data in the course, but if you'd like to look something up, you can probably find it here.

 Purpose of the Course: The course has two purposes.
 The main goal is to help students appreciate the immense value of the market economy to mankind.
 Within a relatively free economy, most people live well, and their well-being improves dramatically as time passes.
 Outside of a relatively free market economy, most people live poorly and their well-being stagnates.
 The main goal of the course, then, is to help students understand why and how economic freedom fosters human well-being.
 The related, second goal of this course is for students to learn the economic way of thinking and begin to use it to make sense of the social world.

-This honors course follows the pattern of my Econ 201 course, but it requires both additional reading and writing on the additional reading.
+This honors course follows the pattern of my Econ 201 course, but it requires additional reading and writing.
 Lectures will go more deeply into the assigned topics than is possible in Econ 201, and class discussions are generally richer and more flexible, with more student participation than is normal in Econ 201.
 Honors students can expect to develop their writing and reasoning skills in this course and to practice applying the concepts they learn in the course to public policy issues of the day.